ghabs/experiment-fda-essay/_notes/preordained.md

 These weaknesses were very evident in the initial response to COVID-19.
 They approved a flawed test, they failed to leverage the full potential of civic society in scaling up testing production through alternative labs, and they neglected novel new tests/approaches.

-The lesson from the failures of the FDA in testing are we shouldn't have 'certifying' organizations, but that we shouldn't have a single org.
+The lesson from the failures of the FDA in testing isn't we shouldn't have 'certifying' organizations, but that we shouldn't have a single org.
 We need a diversity of approaches and a diversity of organizations!
 Different groups with different leadership and different incentives, with some degree of competition, such that we’re never again in a situation where a single organization holds the fate of the country in its hands.

 ## [[Testing Bottlenecks]]